 Place the Ribs under the broiler until the Sauce begins to bubble.
 Flip over the Ribs and Brush on some more Sauce.
 When the Sauce bubbles, the ribs are done.
 You can also finish off the Ribs on the Barbecue Grill or in the Air Fryer.

-Serve the Pressure Cooker Watermelon Baby Back Ribs with some Pressure Cooker Summer Picnic Potato Salad, Pressure Cooker Holiday Baked Beans, Elote (Mexican Corn on the Cob) and/or my Pressure Cooker Pasta, Cheese and Peas Summer Salad.
+Serve the Instant Pot Watermelon Baby Back Ribs with Pressure Cooker Summer Picnic Potato Salad, Pressure Cooker Holiday Baked Beans, Elote (Mexican Corn on the Cob) and/or my Pressure Cooker Pasta, Cheese and Peas Summer Salad.

 While the red, sweet part is delicious to eat as is, check out my Vitamix Watermelon Lemonade for a sweet and refreshing drink.
 It goes great with these Pressure Cooker Watermelon Baby Back Ribs!